Cerebos became the largest producer of salt in the world. Cerebos salt remains a leading brand in France, South Africa and Australia.

 The Greatham factory was one of the best-equipped food factories in the world by 1930.
 By this time Bisto outsold Cerebos salt, but both brands were household names, and Saxa continued to grow in popularity.

-John Crampton of Wythenshawe, Manchester was acquired in 1939.
+John Crampton of Wythenshawe in Manchester was acquired in 1939.
 Established in 1849, it originally specialised in pepper and spices, but by this time also produced Paxo, the leading brand of stuffing in Britain.
-Cerebos was able to immediately increase the distribution of Crampton products.
+Cerebos improved the distribution of Crampton products.

 A&R Scott of Fife was acquired in a deal which valued the company at £600,000 in 1953.
 Best known for the Porage Oats brand, it was the largest producer of porridge in Britain, and employed 500 people.

 Cerebos was valued at £40 million by 1961.
-By this time the company controlled the majority of Britain’s salt processing firms, although salt comprised of less than half of overall sales.
+By this time the company controlled the majority of the British salt-processing industry.
 Greatham was the largest domestic salt producing works in Britain.
 The company operated twelve factories in Britain, as well as plants in Ireland, Australia, France and Africa.

-Overseas operations contributed 15 percent of profits by 1968.
+Overseas operations contributed to 15 percent of profits by 1968.

 Rank Hovis McDougall (RHM), one of the largest food producers in Britain, acquired Cerebos for £61 million (£944.8 million in 2014) in 1968.
 The merger created a group with a market capitalization of over £180 million (£2.8 billion in 2014).
 It was a gentlemanly merger, completed after two months of negotiations.